You’ve Gotta Have Hope in Elsewhere!

 Everything about Elsewhere goes against my grain.
 I no longer live outside the box, take little risks, walk down Michigan Ave with my pooch, America, or smile at strangers, meet a friend for lunch, or shop till I drop.
 I feel like a slug.

 Are you feeling like I am?
 Somewhat hopeless living in this foreign place I named Elsewhere?
 After nine months I am longing for my old routine.
 But my brain is overburdened with thoughts that are foreign to my way of life.
-The COVID-19 worldwide virus and the serious repercussions associated with it; People dying from illness and destitution.
+The COVID-19 worldwide virus and the serious repercussions associated with it; People in every country are dying from illness and destitution.
 Lockdowns, anarchy, businesses closed, and young people going bankrupt because their businesses have been shut down.
 An uptick in suicides, loneliness from lack of family and friends, and the mental and physical violence I hear in the voices of people I watch on my television.
+So much has happened over these months, and the pain from these changes is sometimes overwhelming.
+But even the most difficult feelings can pass with time and hope.

 This foreign place has made my once pleasant predictable life unpredictable; so much so that I feel threatened.
+In Elsewhere, unexpected things can happen at any moment, reminding me how quickly life can change.
+These challenges matter deeply to me and to so many others.
 I know, I gotta get back my hope in Elsewhere.

 Loss of Control